I do like regions, because it seems to add an abstraction to the CSS page by the ability to collapse sections narrowing the viewing area.

 Each HTML input element has a title label and is wrapped in a HTML div element.
 The HTML div element has a class attribute value equal to fields.

-/*#region Fieldset Styling */
+/*#region Fieldset Styling */fieldset {margin: 8px;

 padding: 12px 0px 20px;